versioneer-inc/research/oci-artifacts/oras_101.md

 title: OCI Registry As Storage 101
 ---

-# Packaging and Distributing Domain-Specific Artifacts via OCI Registries
+# OCI Artifacts Everywhere

-ORAS (OCI Registry As Storage) is a powerful set of tools that enables you to package, distribute, and version any digital asset using OCI-compliant registries.
-While originally built for container images, the Open Container Initiative (OCI) specifications support a much broader set of use cases including:

-- Earth Observation data (e.g., GeoTIFFs, STAC metadata)
-- Machine Learning models
-- Helm charts
-- Software documentation and binary artifacts

-This guide outlines the core principles, practical usage, and customization strategies for applying ORAS to data workflows beyond containers.

----

-## 1. Key Concepts
+The Open Container Initiative (OCI) established a widely adopted set of standards ([OCI Image Layout Spec](https://github.com/opencontainers/image-spec), [OCI Distribution Spec](https://github.com/opencontainers/distribution-spec) for interacting with container registries.
+Originally popularized by Docker for managing container images, this framework has since evolved into the broader concept of OCI artifacts.
+[ORAS](https://oras.land/) (OCI Registry As Storage) is a versatile toolkit that enables the pushing and pulling of arbitrary OCI artifacts to and from OCI-compliant registries.

+While initially regarded as a workaround, the use of OCI registries for non-container content has gained mainstream acceptance—particularly for distributing configuration bundles, authorization policies, and more recently, AI/ML models.
+These artifacts benefit from standardized, content-addressable storage that ensures immutability, traceability, and efficient distribution.

+Our own journey with OCI artifacts began through Helm charts, Kubernetes manifests in GitOps workflows (e.g., FluxCD), and Open Policy Agent (OPA) rules.
+Later, the growing importance of AI and large language models (LLMs) reintroduced us to this approach through KServe's OCI-based model serving ([Modelcars](https://kserve.github.io/website/latest/modelserving/storage/oci/)) and now [Docker Model Runner](https://docs.docker.com/model-runner).
+This experience significantly influenced our thinking: instead of merely providing guarded access to data, we began exploring scalable strategies for distributing curated, self-contained, and verifiable data packages.

-### OCI Artifact Structure
+## Artifact Structure

-An OCI artifact consists of:

-- **Config blob** – a small JSON object, typically used for metadata
-- **Layer blobs** – your actual files (e.g., `.tif`, `.json`, `.tar.gz`)
-- **Manifest** – a JSON document referencing config and layers
-- **Index** – used in OCI layout to reference manifests via tags

-### Content-Addressable Storage

-OCI artifacts are composed of immutable blobs stored by digest:
+Each OCI artifact consists of immutable blobs stored by their SHA256 digest:

 ```
 oci-layout/